uob-mu3e/daq_wiki/May 31st, 2021 - Integration run preparation.md

 ## Fibre readout ##

+* :question: The reset is distributed on the FMB with a clock fanout chip.
+Yannick showed that single pulses pass, however problems seen with long pulses, to be studied further (what is the optimal way to control this).
+For the future: Reset fanout should be DC-capable.
 * :ok: :question: :bug: MuTrig to FEB
     * Seems to work, but CRC errors seen.
 Also, pinout problems for half the module"
 * :electric_plug: FEB receiver, decoder, unpacker